 Introduction to South Berwick, Maine

 South Berwick, Maine, in York county, is 34 miles NE of Haverhill, Massachusetts and 61 miles N of Boston, Massachusetts.
 The town is conveniently located inside the Portsmouth-Rochester metropolitan area.
-There are an estimated 6,671 people in South Berwick.

 South Berwick History

 The Abenaki Indians, who were the original inhabitants of South Berwick, named the area Newichawannock.
 The area was first settled in by European in 1631.
 Ambrose Gibbons established the first trading post in this area, while the first sawmill of the area was constructed in 1651.
 The town was renamed Abenaki in 1703.
-It was incorporated in 1713 and adopted its present name.>
+It was incorporated in 1713 and adopted its present name.

 South Berwick and nearby Attractions

 - Seacoast Science Center

 One can visit the Spring Hill Recreation Area and the Vaughan Woods State Park while in South Berwick.
 The Sarah Orne Jewett House is also worth visiting.
 Visitors can also plan a trip to the Seashore Trolley Museum, the Children's Museum of Portsmouth, the Wallis Sands State Park, the North Hampton State Park and the John Paul Jones State Historic Site.
 The town also hosts the Strawberry Festival every year.

 Residents of South Berwick can pursue higher education at the University of New Hampshire, Northern Essex Community College and the University of New England-University Campus.